WhoIsJack/VolocityHacks/Export Volocity Settings README.txt

 Language: Python (.py) or Batch (.bat)

 ## Usage
-- Use the batch version unless you specifically need python for some reason.
+- Use the batch (.bat) version unless you specifically need Python for some reason.
 - Run the program, e.g. by double-clicking it.
-- When prompted, type (or copy in) the name for your settings file (you do NOT need to write the .reg extension in the name, as it will be added automatically).
+- When prompted, type (or copy in) the name for your settings file.
+You do NOT need to write the .reg extension in the   name, as it will be added automatically.
 - Confirm with >Enter< and the file should be written to your desktop.
+  Be aware that unsaved changes in Volocity (e.g. when you change the laser intensity without clicking the "safe" icon   afterward) will not be exported.
-- Restore settings by double-clicking the .reg file and confirming all subsequently appearing prompts.
+- Restore settings by double-clicking the .reg file while and confirming all subsequently appearing prompts.
+Volocity must be closed during this operation.
+Your settings should be restored once you open Volocity again.

 ## Notes
 - Transfer between different Volocity workstations is not recommended, as the hardware